dpleshkov/starblast-modding-plus/README.md

 #### Pros
 * Automatic update when new features are available.
-* Short, easy to implement.
+* Short and easy to implement.
 #### Cons
 * Can sometimes caused an error due to CORS policy.